 \textbf{Sample Complexity of PG in MDPs}.\footnote{Here, we distinguish between iteration complexity, defined as the number of policy updates required to reach an $\epsilon$-optimal policy, and sample complexity, which counts the total number of environment interactions.
 In the MAB setting, where each iteration involves exactly one sample to compute the stochastic gradient, these two measures are equivalent.} MDPs introduce additional complexities since it is necessary to consider the effect of the policy $\pi_{\bt}$ on the state distribution.
 While global convergence results for PG with exact gradient information in a tabular setting have been proved~\cite{mei2022global, agarwal2021theory}, applying these techniques in stochastic environments requires addressing the variance of trajectory-based estimators.
-Recent literature in the stochastic setting has shown that PG methods can achieve $\tilde{\mathcal{O}}\left(\epsilon^{-2}\right)$ sample complexity via entropy regularization and decaying learning rates~\cite{ding2021beyond}.
-Similarly, entropy-regularized \texttt{NPG} achieves $\tilde{\mathcal{O}}\left(\epsilon^{-2}\right)$ sample complexity, provided the regularization parameter is appropriately tuned~\cite{cen2021fastglobalconvergencenatural}.
-Without regularization, but under additional assumptions, it has been shown that PG achieves $\tilde{\mathcal{O}}\left(\epsilon^{-4}\right)$ with decaying learning rates~\cite{yuan2022general}.
-Finally,~\citet{zhang2021sample} proved $\tilde{\mathcal{O}}\left(\epsilon^{-6}\right)$ sample complexity and $\mathcal{O}\left(T^{5/6}\right)$ regret for the \texttt{REINFORCE} algorithm with log-barrier regularization, and \citet{ding2022globaloptimumconvergencemomentumbased} demonstrated $\tilde{\mathcal{O}}\left(\epsilon^{-9/2}\right)$ sample complexity for momentum-based PG and log-barrier regularization.
+Recent literature in the stochastic setting has shown that PG methods can achieve $\widetilde{\mathcal{O}}\left(\epsilon^{-2}\right)$ sample complexity via entropy regularization and decaying learning rates~\cite{ding2021beyond}.
+Similarly, entropy-regularized \npg achieves $\widetilde{\mathcal{O}}\left(\epsilon^{-2}\right)$ sample complexity, provided the regularization parameter is appropriately tuned~\cite{cen2021fastglobalconvergencenatural}. \citet{zhang2021sample} proved $\widetilde{\mathcal{O}}\left(\epsilon^{-6}\right)$ sample complexity and $\mathcal{O}\left(T^{5/6}\right)$ regret for the \texttt{REINFORCE} algorithm with log-barrier regularization, and~\citet{yuan2022general} proved that PG with log-barrier achieves $\widetilde{\mathcal{O}}\left(\epsilon^{-6}\right)$.~\citet{ding2022globaloptimumconvergencemomentumbased} demonstrated $\widetilde{\mathcal{O}}\left(\epsilon^{-9/2}\right)$ sample complexity for momentum-based PG and log-barrier regularization.
+Finally,~\citet{labbi2026beyond} proved that PG with $f$-divergence regularization achieves $\widetilde{\mathcal{O}}\left(\epsilon^{-1}\right)$ assuming non-vanishing action probabilities.
 Table~\ref{tab:convergence-comparison} summarizes the related works, providing a comparison in terms of sample complexity and required assumptions.